Teaching Philosophy in Slovakia

 The Eternity of God

-: The goal of the seminar is to deepen our understanding of the problems related to the concept of God and different conceptions of time.
+Goal: The goal of the seminar is to deepen our understanding of the problems related to the concept of God and different conceptions of time.
 We will pay close attention to the writings of Bernard Lonergan and Richard Swinburne.

 Literature: